BraedenWorcester/SQL-Database-with-PHP-Webpage-and-API-Access/README.md

 # API

 The API is accessed through the server address.
-List of commands below (all output is in JSON, newlines are for demonstration and are not present in actual output):
+List of commands below (all output is in JSON, newlines are for demonstration and not present in actual output):

-**search**
+**/search**

  _requires at least one of:_